JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 to automatically navigate to the last destination in the back stack as well as preview that destination while the gesture is held.

-The Compose Multiplatform Navigation library provides universal back gesture support and translates back gestures on each platform into navigating to the previous screen (for example, for iOS, this is a simple back swipe, for desktop, the **Esc** key).
+The Compose Multiplatform Navigation library translates back gestures on each platform into navigating to the previous screen
+(for example, for iOS, this is a simple back swipe, for desktop, the **Esc** key).

 On iOS, the back gesture also triggers native-like animation of the swipe transition to another screen.